ikhebgeenaccount/RiotAPIMiner/README.md

 Expanding above example to only return ARAM games:

-	// Before we run our Fetcher, add a Filter to its filter.registerFilter(new GamemodeFilter("ARAM_5x5"));
+	// Before we run our Fetcher, add a Filter to it filter.registerFilter(new GamemodeFilter("ARAM_5x5"));
 	// Then, run the Fetcher
 	fetcher.run();